 Killer Bug

 Frank Sawyer's Killer Bug is a great fly.
-Since I started tying this fly a few years ago it has been my most productive fly by far.
+Since I started tying this fly about 15 years ago it has been my most productive fly by far.
 What makes it even better is that it is very easy to tie and uses inexpensive materials (at least the way I tie it) just some knitting yarn, some copper wire and a Prismacolor marker.

 Angler holding large brook trout.One of Terrence's first fish.